 Eye contact creates a bond between you and your customers.
 It conveys your interest in communicating further.
 It builds rapport.
 You don’t have to interrupt what you are doing with another customer.
 Using your eyes allows you to multi task while still giving the ability to give ultimate service no matter how busy you may be.
 Just a pause and a quick look captures new customers into an obligation to deal with you further, greatly reducing the chance they’ll feel ignored and leave.

-How many times have you walked into a place of business and the person who greets you has a mean look on their face.
+How many times have you walked into a place of business and the person who greets you has a mean look on their face?
 Certainly not the welcoming smile we all would prefer.
 You immediately think something is wrong and that maybe you should leave, come back or walk outside, snap your fingers and pray that this person is no longer there to greet you and try it again.
-Most times if you have the chance unless you have to, you don’t come back.
-Wow, we have all been there, the case of the unhappy employee ruins your experience.
+Most times if you have the chance, you don’t come back.

-Smiling tells customers that they came to the right place and or they are on friendly grounds.
-Remember what we said before.
-Customers get weird when entering a place of business they are not on familiar turf.
+Smiling tells customers that they came to the right place and they are in a friendly environment.
+Remember what we said before: customers get weird when entering a place of business they are not familiar with.
 Smiling puts them at ease and lets them know they are on friendly ground.

 Smile with your eyes and your mouth.
 Let your face show that you’re glad your guest arrived.
 Remember, you are not dressed for work and greeting customers unless you have a smile on your face.

-When going into the salon or spa business you knew you had the creativity and the business sense but you may not have realized how important the service offering is to the success of your business.
-What we have discussed in this chapter is not rocket science it is the common sense basics that should be applied to your 5 star business strategy.
-How many salons or spa’s loose the focus of running a business without putting in the little things that are so important.
+When going into the salon or spa business you knew you had the creativity and the business sense, but you may not have realized how important the service offering is to the success of your business.
+What we have discussed in this post is not rocket science it is the common sense basics that should be applied to your 5-star business strategy.
+How many salons or spas loose the focus of running a business without putting in the little things that are so important?
 The greeting is the first part of your service offering.
 You need to make it memorable.
 The cost to put these principles we discussed is nothing, except the basic principles you put forward with your team.

-Simply saying hello, giving a handshake or a hug when appropriate, using the clients first and last name while smiling and looking in the customers eyes is basic business 101.
-I may not be a road scholar and I am not, but most of these things my mom and dad taught me when I was a youngster.
+Simply saying hello, giving a handshake or a hug when appropriate, using the clients first and last name while smiling and looking in the customer's eyes is basic business 101.
+I may not be a Rhodes Scholar, but most of these things my mom and dad taught me when I was a youngster.
 Saying hello, smiling when you meet someone new and putting out a hand as a gesture of kindness was not invented yesterday.
 These basic principles of kindness need to be used in your salon or spa no matter what the standard levels of service you are trying to reach in order to have business success.
-Since 5 Star is what your business is striving for, then hone in on these basic skills and make sure each and every one of your employees use them when they are greeting, meeting and se
+Since 5-star is what your business is striving for, then hone in on these basic skills and make sure each and every one of your employees use them when they are greeting and meeting.